 USABO is a highly competitive biology olympiad with broad coverage and strong academic depth.
 Students aiming for Gold should not only memorize biological concepts but also improve their ability to analyze data, interpret experimental results, and apply biological principles to unfamiliar scenarios.

-For students targeting Gold or Super Gold, the goal should be more than simply passing the cutoff.
+For students targeting Gold or Top Gold, the goal should be more than simply clearing the cutoff.
 A safer strategy is to aim for around 40 correct answers out of 50.
 This requires systematic content review, intensive past-paper practice, and strong time management during the exam.